• Home

 • Scheduled submission deadlines and notes post-Lab.

-Multiple sets of notes from multiple readers and your instructor
+Schedule of Deadlines & Notes from multiple readers and your instructor

-• Draft deadline of April 4.
-Deep Dive notes from ISA reader by end of April.
+• Draft deadline of September 5.
+Deep Dive notes from ISA reader by beginning of October.

-• Rewrite deadline of May 31, with second set of notes from Max Timm by end of June
+• Rewrite deadline of October 31, with additional notes from Max Timm by November 30

 • industry education